Saturday, 18 May 2019

 The sanctum walls and the adhisthana bear the inscriptions of Pallavas /Banas (842 to 904 CE)/Chozha, and Vijayanagara (Yadavaraya 1346 CE) period, and mention Shiva as Parasurameswara.
 The inscriptions mainly speak about donations/gifts made to this temple in terms of money, cows towards the functioning of regular poojas, and burning of perpetual Lamps.
 During the Vikrama Chozha period, 1126 CE, the old temple was reconstructed.
 The temple is being maintained by the Archaeological Survey of India (ASI).

 Rajaraja Devar’s 15th reign year inscription records the endowment of burning a sandhi lamp by Keththamiratti’s son Kalingamittan.
-For the same one madai pon given as capital, and two Siva Bramanars agreed to burn from the interest.
+For the same, one madai pon was given as capital, and two Siva Bramanars agreed to burn from the interest.

 Rajaraja Devar’s 15th reign year inscription records the endowment of Naivedyam during Thirupalli Ezhuchi and burning sandhi lamp by Vennaiyur Nattu Vallathu Sathanizhan Chokkan Santh….
 For the same paddy, one madai pon was gifted to the temple.